Folkor1/CI_PP5_GoldenCoin/README.md

 4. As a user I can access all coins link so that all available coins can be viewed.
 5. As a user I can use filter coins so that different categories of coins can be grouped on the same view.
 6. As a user I can view coins as badges on the coins page so that all relevant each coin's information and price can be viewed.
-7. As a user I can preview each coin so that coins's information can be viewed
+7. As a user I can preview each coin so that coin's information can be viewed
-8. As a user I can use coin ordering so that coins can be sorted by price, origin, condition, name and era.
+8. As a user I can use coin ordering so that coins can be sorted by price, origin, condition, name, and era.
 9. As a user I can open the cart so that cart contents can be viewed and modified.
 10. As a user I can add coins to cart so that coins are added to cart and overall price is visible.
 11. As a user I can access the checkout page so that delivery and payment information can be entered to process the purchase.
 12. As a user I can complete the order so that order is confirmed and order number is available.
 13. As a user I can access the coin sell form so that the form can be populated with the coin offer.
 14. As a user I can submit the contact form so that site owners can be contacted.
-15. As a user I can access profile page so that delivery information can be added/amended and order history can be viewed.
+15. As a user I can access the profile page so that delivery information can be added/amended and order history can be viewed.
 16. As a user I can access Sign Up menu so that it's possible to create an account.
 17. As a user I can access the login menu so that it's possible to log in to the site.

 ### Site Owner

-18. As a admin I can access coins management so that new coins can be added to the store.
+18. As an admin I can access coins management so that new coins can be added to the store.
-19. As a admin I can access coin edit page so that coin information can be modified or deleted.
+19. As an admin I can access the coin edit page so that coin information can be modified or deleted.

 [Back to Table Of Contents](#table-of-contents)